Sandbanks Provincial Park is one of the busiest parks in the province, welcoming over 800,000 visitors in 2020!

 16. Can I bring my dog?

 For sure!
-Just keep Fido on a leash (no longer than 2 m).
+Just keep your pup on a leash (no longer than 2 m).

-What you should definitely pack: sunscreen, hat, water, snacks, swimwear, lifejackets for kids (the park does lend PFDs, available while supplies last), change of clothes, towels, bug spray (DEET).
+What you should definitely pack: sunscreen, hat, water, snacks, swimwear, lifejackets for kids, change of clothes, towels, bug spray (DEET), reusable picnic items

-What your shouldn’t pack: alcohol (only permitted on your campsite, not on the beach), firewood (no campfires on beach), drones
+What you shouldn’t pack: alcohol (only permitted on your campsite, not on the beach), firewood (no campfires on beach), drones

-18. Is your beach safe to swim in?
+19. Is the beach safe to swim in?